 The State has entered into various property and equipment leases with terms in excess of one year.
-At June 30, 2020, aggregate remaining lease payments total approximately \$317.6 million with \$169.1 million payable through fiscal year 2025.
-Real estate rentals account for 90.5% of the aggregate payments and equipment rentals account for the remainder.
-In addition, the State has entered into long-term capital leases for energy and other equipment with terms in excess of one year and which aggregate remaining lease payments as of June 30, 2020 total approximately \$24.4 million.
+The leases are for terms ranging from one to thirty-five years.
+At June 30, 2022, aggregate remaining lease payments total approximately \$325.6 million with \$140.1 million payable through fiscal year 2027.
+Real estate rentals/buildings account for 98.4% of the aggregate payments and equipment rentals account for the remainder.
+In addition, the State has entered into long-term capital leases for energy and other equipment with terms in excess of one year and which aggregate remaining lease payments as of June 30, 2022 total approximately \$5.3 million.

 All payments are subject to annual appropriation.
 The State may not be held contractually liable for the payments in the event that such appropriations are not made.
-See "Notes to the Financial Statements - #10, Loans and Notes Payable and #11, Lease Commitments" in the State's Basic Financial Statements included in its Comprehensive Annual Financial Report (the "CAFR") for the fiscal year ended June 30, 2020, a link to which is provided under "INDEPENDENT AUDITORS" herein.
+See "Notes to the Financial Statements - #11, Lease Commitments, and #13, Changes in Long Term Obligations" in the State's Basic Financial Statements included in its Comprehensive Annual Financial Report (the "ACFR") for the fiscal year ended June 30, 2022, a link to which is provided under "INDEPENDENT AUDITORS" herein.
 Lease obligations are subject to one of the State's debt limits, the 15% Test.
 See "BONDED INDEBTEDNESS OF THE STATE - Debt Limits" for a further explanation.